 Sales methodologies are a dime a dozen these days, but that doesn’t mean that they are all effective or reliable.
 Choosing the right method for your team may take some research, or even a little trial and error.
-In any case, you should work to discover which selling system will provide the best success for your sales reps and your company alike.
+In any case, you should work to discover which selling system will provide the best success for your outreach and your company alike.

 Of course, a simple Internet search will reveal countless resources, including the books that support each methodology.
 But what if you don’t have time to read an entire book (or case study report) on how different sales methods work?
 We’ve got you covered.
 In this guide, we’ll take a quick look at the Challenger Method and how you can use it to create a better sales process for your business.

 If you decide to use this methodology, you can then buy the book and share it with your team.
 For now, here are the basics of the system and what you need to know.

 This is a sales methodology focused on developing a stronger sales team.
 This is done by encouraging lower-level reps to emulate the top-performing salespeople in the company (the challengers).
 This helps sales reps improve their skillset and deliver a better experience for customers, and it sets up a good basis for your entire team to work based on leading by example.

 This also allows you to highlight the best people on your team and the benefits that they bring to the table.
 It also removes the “apologetic” mood from the table—your sales reps will no longer feel like they’re forcing the customer into anything.
 They’ll become challengers, who will have an in-depth awareness of what the customer needs and know how to push back accordingly.

 The Challenger Sales method talks about five types of sales representatives that are found in every company.
 The creators of this method advise that the categories aren’t mutually exclusive, though—your team can have characteristics from multiple categories.
 Understanding them all will help you cultivate your own team of challengers and provide the framework that each rep needs to upskill themselves.